Divorce never happens at an opportune time.

 39-7-104.
 Reopening default judgments.

-In other words, if your husband defaulted you while you were on deployment, you may be able to have that default thrown out.
+In other words, if your wife defaulted you while you were on deployment, you may be able to have that default thrown out.

 This means you could reopen your divorce and fight for a fair resolution.